8 Tips for Improving Your Dental Website’s SEO

 In this post, I’ll give you several SEO tips on how to adjust your website for better search results so that you can get more new patients.
 However, be aware, that these changes will not advance your ranking overnight.

-It can take months for you to see your website move up in the Google results, so if you have a more aggressive online marketing plan for your dental practice, consider implementing a professionally-managed search engine optimization strategy.
+It can take months for you to see your website move up in the Google results, so if you have a more aggressive online marketing plan for your dental practice, consider implementing a professionally managed search engine optimization strategy.

 1. Understand SEO Keywords

-The first reason why your website may not be showing up on the first page in search engine results is because it has not been set up properly to be found and indexed by search engines.
+The first reason why your website may not be showing up on the first page in search engine results is that it has not been set up properly to be found and indexed by search engines.

 Typically, your main keywords will be dentist + (location) or dental services + (location) etc. Here are a few examples of dental keywords that you'll likely want to optimize your website for.

 - dentists (+ your location)